Deutsche Version. (There's a German version of this article.)

 cd aq2-basesrv/q2compile/

-./make_and_put_all.sh update
+./makeandput_all.sh update

 - The second change for the Raspi: We aren't finished yet, because the AQ2-TNG mod was wrongfully saved as 'gamei386.so' .
+That's why you need to copy it by hand:

 cp ~/aq2-basesrv/q2compile/aq2-tng/source/gamei386.so ~/aq2-basesrv/q2compile/aq2-tng/source/gamearm.so